- The International Kitchen

 Day One

-- Welcome to São Miguel! island You will be picked up at the airport and dropped off at your hotel in Ponta Delgada, the capital city of the Azores archipelago.
+- Welcome to São Miguel Island!
+Upon arrival, you will be picked up at the airport and transferred to your hotel in Ponta Delgada, the vibrant capital of the Azores.

-- Spend the rest of the day relaxing at the hotel or exploring the city before your welcome dinner, within walking distance of your hotel.
+- Spend the rest of the day relaxing at the hotel or exploring the city at your own pace before your welcome dinner, which is within walking distance of your hotel.

-- Fado, with its deeply moving and emotional melodies, is one of the most authentic expressions of Portuguese culture.
+- This evening, enjoy a traditional Azorean meal with drinks included, accompanied by a live performance of Portuguese fado music.
+Fado, with its deeply moving and emotional melodies, is one of the most authentic expressions of Portuguese culture.
 Recognized by UNESCO as an Intangible Cultural Heritage of Humanity, this musical genre emerged in 19th-century Lisbon.
-Its haunting tunes and heartfelt lyrics often delve into themes such as “saudade”—a profound sense of longing or nostalgia—fate, love, and loss.
+Its haunting tunes and heartfelt lyrics often explore themes such as saudade — a profound sense of longing or nostalgia — as well as fate, love, and loss.
 (The performance is available from March 1st onward.)

 - Overnight.